tsdtsdtsd/identicon/README.md

 file.Close()
 ```

-Identicon also implements Go's `draw.Image`, you can use it to change the output further:
+`Image` also implements Go's `draw.Image` interface, you can use it to change the output further:

 ```go
     // TODO: example